Wilson lines and their Laurent positivity: Wilson lines on the moduli space

-\paragraph{\textbf{Presentation of the gluing morphism}} Let us give an explicit presentation $\widetilde{q}_{E_1,E_2}:P_{G,\Sigma}^{(\{m_k\})} \to P_{G,\Sigma'}^{(\{m'_k\})}$ of the gluing morphism \eqref{eq:gluing_morphism} for some atlases for later use.
-For simplicity, we assume that the resulting marked surface $\Sigma'$ is connected.
-Then we distinguish the two cases: (1) $\Sigma$ has two connected components $\Sigma_1$ and $\Sigma_2$ containing $E_1$ and $E_2$, respectively, or (2) $\Sigma$ is also connected.
+Then we distinguish the two cases: (1) $\Sigma$ has two connected components $\Sigma_L$ and $\Sigma_R$ containing $E_L$ and $E_R$, respectively, or (2) $\Sigma$ is also connected.
+See \cref{fig:multiplicativity,fig:multiplicativity_connected_case}.
 For example, the gluing morphism in \cref{t:GS decomposition} is obtained by succesively applying the gluings of the first type.